The Female Boss: Critical response

 The Female Boss has received mostly negative reviews from contemporary music critics.

-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, The Female Boss received an average score of 35, which indicates "generally unfavourable reviews", based on 6 reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, The Female Boss received an average score of 35, which indicates "generally unfavourable reviews", based on 6 reviews; it is the lowest-rated album on the site by a female artist.
 Lewis Corner from Digital Spy was less harsh, but criticised the production with The-Dream saying "The result is an overly-considered debut that suffers from one-too-many label hook-ups for a singer who is way out of her depth."
-Phil Mongredien from The Observer awarded it two stars out of five believing her debut didn't sound promising.
+Phil Mongredien from The Observer awarded it two stars out of five believing her debut did not sound promising.
 Amy Gravelle from Entertainmentwise felt that the R&B and hip hop songs were main issues on the album and felt she should stick to dance music, and criticised her "clichéd lyrics" and themes on the entire album.

 Philip Matusavage from MusicOMH awarded it a single star out of five, saying "[The Female Boss] is more endurance test than anything else, with the strong sense of 'will this do?’."
 He panned the intro and themes, calling them "hilarious" and felt "bafflement is typical of an album which has almost no identity of its own, instead sounding like a calculated effort to target certain demographic markets."
 Q gave it a mixed review, feeling the album "Struggles to get to grips with the predictably generic R&B ballads."
 Aneet Nijjar from Allmusic rated the album one-and-a-half stars out of five.
 In comparison to her former band N-Dubz, she stated they had "have bags of charisma, and most important of all, the songs" but stated the album "has neither."
-She found that Tulisa didn't "convince" her abilities of producing pop and urban music and criticised it for being "fleeting and insufficient", calling the album "a lamentable debut all round."
+She found that Tulisa did not "convince" her abilities of producing pop and urban music and criticised it for being "fleeting and insufficient", calling the album "a lamentable debut all round."

 On a more positive review, Andy Gill from The Independent compared the album to works of Rihanna, saying that she "tries to turn adversity to her advantage, employing the incident as her own version of the familiar R&B soap-opera gambit, whereby the private life becomes the subtext," but he nevertheless felt most of the songs were bad.

 Commercial performance

-The Female Boss entered the UK Albums Chart lower than its midweek position of 17, debuting at number 35 with over 7,000 copies sold.
+The Female Boss entered the UK Albums Chart lower than its midweek position of 17, debuting at number 35 with over 15,000 copies sold.
 The following week the album dropped out of the Top 40, falling to number 63.
+The album remained in the Top 100 for a further 2 weeks.